kumar-github/tutorial-resources/X.md

 #### ❌ Considered and rejected

 - **Checkpoint / `CheckpointTimer`** — a mechanism for recording multiple named splits within a single timed block.
-  Rejected as too invasive: it would require call sites to thread a checkpoint object through their method body, contradicting the "no side effects, no restructuring required" principle that both `StopWatch` and `TimingLogger` are built on.
+  Rejected as too invasive: it would require call sites to pass a checkpoint object through their method body, contradicting the "no side effects, no restructuring required" principle that both `StopWatch` and `TimingLogger` are built on.